 The Pierce County Local Emergency Planning Commission (LEPC), in accordance with the Federal Emergency Planning and Community Right-To-Know Act (EPCRA) or SARA Title III Section 312, requires completion of a

-Tier II - Emergency and Hazardous Chemical Inventory report by all facilities in Pierce County which have reportable quantities of chemicals.
+Tier II - Emergency and Hazardous Chemical Inventory report form to be completed by all facilities in Pierce County which have reportable quantities of chemicals.